Table of Contents

-Crops require water at regular interval of time for proper growth and development.
+Crops require water at regular intervals of time for proper growth and development.
 This supply of water to the crops at regular intervals is known as irrigation.
 There are two methods of irrigation, namely, traditional and modern.
 The modern methods of irrigation include:

 - Sprinkler System